openzipkin/zipkin/README.md

 1. `unzip zipkin*.zip`
 1. `mkdir -p /var/log/zipkin`
 1. Start the collector and query daemon.

+You can also run the collector and query services through SBT.

+To run the Scribe collector service: `bin/sbt 'project zipkin-scribe' 'run -f zipkin-scribe/config/collector-dev.scala'`

+To run the query service: `bin/sbt 'project zipkin-server' 'run -f zipkin-server/config/query-dev.scala'`

 ### Zipkin UI
 The UI is a standard Rails 3 app.